top of page

 Estimate the research spend

 Work out roughly how much was spent on all the research feeding into the business initiative.
-We'll only publish this as a broad banding but the more accurate the figure the better the ROI measure that we produce.
+This may be more than one project.
+To maintain confidentiality for both the client and suppler, we'll only publish this as a broad banding but the more accurate the figure the better the ROI measure that we produce.

 Calculate the ROI